Improve your online teaching in Google Workspace in 6 steps.

 Some success tips for building your digital curriculum

-A. Record your Own Videos
+A. Record your own videos

+We highly recommend using your own video recordings in instruction and feedback.
 This makes your teaching more meaningful and helps your students form a ‘connection’ with you.
+It also allows your students to learn at their own pace by watching them asynchronously.

-B. Use Google Workspace to Build your Digital Curriculum
+B. Use Google Workspace to build your digital curriculum

-1. Use Google Sites as a wiki page and let your students collaboratively work on their assignments there.
+- Use Google Sites as a wiki page and let your students collaboratively work on their assignments there.

-2. Develop Fun Slides to support your lessons and keep students engaged.
+- Develop Fun Slides to support your lessons and keep students engaged.

-3. Record your class in Google Meet and send it to students to make it available for 24-48 hours.
+- Record your class in Google Meet and send it to students to make it available for 24-48 hours.

 You can also create a video, without the students, for an assignment with directions, feedback, and expectations.
-That way your message will get across more directly.
+That way, your message will get across more directly. - Use Spreadsheets as whiteboards or a place to collect information.

-5. Prepare digital Polls and Assessments using Classroom resources like Assignment, Quiz, and Questions to check for understanding.
+- Prepare digital Polls and Assessments using Classroom resources like Assignment, Quiz, and Questions to check for understanding.

 Remember, developing your digital curriculum the right way and tailoring it around every individual subject/ class is crucial to the success of your Classroom.